lyushisyan/lyushisyan.github.io/_posts/2023-12-18-BTE-solution.md

+---
+layout: post
-Approximate Solutions of the Boltzmann Transport Equation (BTE)
+title: Approximate Solutions of the Boltzmann Transport Equation (BTE)
+date: 2023-10-05 00:32:13
+description: The BTE can be approximately solved using three methods: the iterative method, the variational method, and the relaxation time approximation.
+tags: physics theory
+categories: study
+tabs: true
+---

 The Boltzmann Transport Equation (BTE) can be approximately solved using three methods: the iterative method, the variational method, and the relaxation time approximation.

----

 ## Linearized BTE